algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/sow.md

 | I      | Informed    | Those who are kept up-to-date on progress, often only on completion of the task or deliverable, and with whom there is just one-way communication |
 |        | -           | Not involved                                                                                                                                      |

-RACI colored spreadsheet easily readable can be found [HERE](https://docs.google.com/spreadsheets/d/17-31PYeuYhOWX956qyZJER-_5GFUCzEy7xImLAHIEhA/edit?usp=sharing).
+A readable and colored RACI spreadsheet can be found [HERE](https://docs.google.com/spreadsheets/d/17-31PYeuYhOWX956qyZJER-_5GFUCzEy7xImLAHIEhA/edit?usp=sharing).

 ## Context